For CBC fans, TV history is just out of reach

 The digital project is primarily a preservation effort aimed to save old news and current-affairs material for the benefit of in-house programmers and journalists; CBC will digitize 720,000 assets, mainly old magnetic audio and videotapes, while Radio-Canada, whose collection also includes some film, will preserve another 650,000.

 It’s a necessary initiative – “A lot of the material is coming close to what we call the last play,” CBC archivist Marc Lefebvre told me – but it also underlines how few old CBC shows are currently available.
-The public might justly feel it had already paid the public broadcaster for The Beachcombers (1972-1990), Street Legal (1987-1994), Da Vinci’s Inquest (1998-2005), Canada: A People’s History (2000) or Intelligence (2005-2007), but you won’t find those shows on CBC websites.
+The public might justly feel it had already paid the public broadcaster for The Beachcombers (1972-1990), Street Legal (1987-1994), Da Vinci’s Inquest (1998-2005) or Intelligence (2005-2007), but you won’t find those shows on CBC websites.

 The CBC archives’ web pages feature lots of historical news and entertainment clips, from the Queen signing the new Canadian constitution in 1982 to a high-school interview with a promising singer named Alanis Morissette, but not full programs.
 Meanwhile, the CBC’s online player, watch.cbc.ca, is mainly devoted to current shows but does offer a few more recent programs that are no longer on the air; the oldest is The Kids in the Hall and there are also episodes of Being Erica, Republic of Doyle and the short-lived Strange Empire.
 Considering the cultural riches squirrelled away in CBC vaults, the offerings seem paltry.